lowie1803/battleship-cpsc210/README.md

 Stage 2:
 - As a user, I want to save the current game and load it when I need.
 - As a user, I want to clear data after I finished one game.

+Stage 3:

+**INSTRUCTION FOR GRADER

+- You can generate the first required event (Add "Ship" to your board "Player") by clicking "START GAME", choose any mode, and then choose the coordinates and orientation for your ship.

+- You can generate the second required event, which is just simply by playing the game (Add "Move" to the opponent board "Player") after generating ships and start playing.

+- You can trigger my audio component by clicking almost any button in the game.
+And you can see my visual component in the background of either the menu or in game.

+- You can save the state of my application by the button "Save & Quit" after you start the game and before you finished the game.

+- You can reload the state of my application by the button "Load game in the main menu".